domenicoscaramozzino/ENM_BD/README.md

 # ENM_BD
 Brownian Dynamics (BD) with Elastic Network Models (ENMs) for sampling of protein conformational dynamics

-You can use the "ENM_BD.f90" (source code in Fortran) to run BD and sample new protein conformations from an input PDB structure, which you can compared e.g. to MD or NMR ensembles.
+You can use the "ENM_BD.f90" (source code in Fortran) to run BD and sample new protein conformations from an input PDB structure, which you can compare e.g. to MD or NMR ensembles.
 Reference: [INSERT BIORXIV PREPRINT LINK]

 ![figure](BD_vs_MD.png)